Minimalist designs have become increasingly trendy in recent years, and no plants are more minimalist in nature than succulents.

 In a similar fashion, this planter bowl replicates the mid-century modern look, wooden stand and all.
 However, it’s ideal for those looking for more of a centerpiece than single planter.
 The large 10-inch wide bowl is ideal for holding many different types of succulents at once.

 By the way, not only have we been able to get you 2 FREE audible books, we were also able to get our readers a 30 day FREE trial for Amazon Prime just sign up right here!
-With Amazon Prime Day approaching on July 15th-16, you don’t want to miss out on these deals for your garden.
+Listen to your favorite books while browsing for new succulent planters, how fun!

 3. Two-Toned Textured Planter